udaykumar12352/Fake_News_Detector/README.md

    ```

 2. **Access the web interface**
-   - Open your browser and go to `http://localhost:5000`
+   - Go to `http://localhost:5000` in your browser.
-   - Enter a news article in the text area
-   - Click "Analyze Article" to get predictions
+   - Click "Analyze Article" to obtain predictions after entering a news story in the text field.

 ## 📁 Project Structure
 <pre>